STAFF: Senior Leadership

-Ken has served on the NYC Prevention Planning Group 2007 – 2010, chair 2009-2010, the Urban Coalition for HIV/AIDS Prevention Services UCHAPS and has recently been elected to the NYS Prevention Planning Group.
-A graduate of SUNY/Old Westbury College American Studies/Psychology, Ken has an extensive background in HIV testing and program implementation.
-Ken is proud to work in his own neighborhood: East Harlem.
+Ken has served on the NYC Prevention Planning Group 2007 – 2010, chair 2009-2010, the Urban Coalition for HIV/AIDS Prevention Services UCHAPS and has also served on the NYS Prevention Planning Group.
+A graduate of SUNY/Old Westbury College American Studies/Psychology, Ken has an extensive background in HIV, Hepatitis C and STI testing and program implementation.
+Ken is proud to work in his own community of Harlem.

 Director of Housing Programs

 Harry Gibbs has been working in the HIV/AIDS field for non-profit organizations , New York City public Hospital and in the private sector in the New York City metro area for twenty years.
 He has been responsible for monitoring the care provided to patients, served as a Compliance Officer and Director of Funded programs.
-Currently, Harry Gibbs has been serving as the Housing Director for Iris House Scatter Site programs for the past 7 years.
+Currently, Harry Gibbs has been serving as the Housing Director for Iris House Scatter Site programs for over 10 years.

 Program Manager, Housing Programs